Should Your Cat Go to the ER?

 This isn’t about your cat’s desire to ram into your ankles as soon as you walk through the door.
 This is more about a sudden difficulty in getting to the litter box or food bowl without knocking into things en route.
 If your cat was cruising smoothly yesterday and seems discombobulated today, get them to the vet.
 They could be experiencing sudden blindness because of hypertension, infection, glaucoma, and degenerative disease.
 Severe hypertension can lead to detached retinas (the part of the eye that receives light).
 It can also damage the kidneys, heart, and brain if left unchecked.
 Not.
 Good.
 No matter the cause of vision loss, early diagnosis and treatment are vital for your cat to regain their sight.

 6. Your cat is being weird (in a concerning way)

-You know the particular ways in which your cat tends to be weird, so if you’re seeing something new, you’re right to be concerned.
+You know the particular ways in which your cat can be a total weirdo, so if you’re seeing something new, you’re right to be concerned.
 Maybe your chowhound (er, chowkitty?) is refusing food.
 Maybe your turbo cat doesn’t want to get out of bed.
 Sudden weakness, hiding, and/or constant vocalization aren’t normal.
-It’s never a bad idea to contact your vet or the ER after hours for advice if you feel something is off.
+It’s never a bad idea to contact your vet (or the ER after hours) for advice if you feel something is off.
 They can provide guidance on whether you should come in right away or wait to see your primary care vet when they’re available.

 Alycia Washington, DVM, is a small animal emergency veterinarian based in North Carolina.
 She works as a relief veterinarian and provides services to numerous emergency and specialty hospitals.
 Dr. Washington is also a children’s book author and freelance writer with a focus on veterinary medicine.
 She has a special fondness for turtles, honey bees, and penguins — none of which she treats.
 In her free time, Dr. Washington enjoys travel, good food, and good enough coffee.